 - 1. Comply with the requirements provided in the Construction General Permit for: - 1.1.
 QSP if the project requires a WPCP - 1.2.
 QSD if the project requires a SWPPP - 2.
 Complete the stormwater management training described at the Stormwater and Water Pollution Control Information link at the Caltrans Division of Construction website

-Replace Section 13-2.04:
+Add to the end of section 13-2.01A: